AnnPike/AnomalyImageDetection/README.md

 ![alt text](https://github.com/AnnPike/AnomalyImageDetection/blob/main/clustering.png)<br />
 I plot the images of each cluster and obtain perfect results where one of the clusters contains all anomalous images, whereas other clusters represent numbers 1 and 2 from MNIST dataset.<br />
 ![alt text](https://github.com/AnnPike/AnomalyImageDetection/blob/main/anomaly_cluster.png)

+*Note, the trained NN is not added to GitHub because it is larger than GitHib allows